ceedee666/simple-iot-stack/README.md

 | Check status of serices | `docker-compose ps`      |
 | Read logs of the stack  | `docker-compose logs -f` |

-## Deployment on a Remote Virtual Machine
+## Deployment on a remote virtual machine

 One of the goals of this repository is to provide students with an easy to deploy IoT stack.
 This also includes the deployment of the